-Main elements relevant to a dataset to be exposed using Persistent Identifiers:
+It will be useful here to identify three elements relevant to the dataset that you want to expose using Persistent Identifiers:

-1. Authority: this generally correlates to the institute or organization which has responsibility for the dataset (also known as the information resource).
+1. Authority: This generally correlates to the institute or organization which has responsibility for the dataset (also known as the information resource).
 Important considerations when choosing an authority include:

 - a.
 Stability organizations that endure little change to their name and the names of their dependencies are a better choice for long term authority names. - b.
 Longevity organizations that have more community support are more likely to persist into the future. - 2.
-Context: this correlates to the dataset (which might be a database or a clearly identified subset of a database).
+Context: This correlates to the dataset (which might be a database or a clearly identified subset of a database).
 Considerations when choosing a context name include: - a.
 Contexts must be unique within an authority. - b.
 What subset of the information resource can be independently curated?
-If Persistent Identifiers are applied to a large, heterogeneous dataset (perhaps actively curated in some areas, and fairly static in others) or to a dataset which has been derived from multiple sources, consider splitting the dataset into subsets.
+If you are applying Persistent Identifiers to a large, heterogeneous dataset (perhaps actively curated in some areas, and fairly static in others) or to a dataset which has been derived from multiple sources, consider splitting the dataset into subsets.
 Also consider what might happen to information resources if the authority were to wind down, split or merge with another organization. - 3.
-Object: this correlates to the specific resource (possibly a database row).
+Object: This correlates to the specific resource (possibly a database row).
 Object names (identifiers) must be unique within a context.